-Jake Arrieta hopeful of landing extension to stay with Cubs
+Arrieta hopeful of landing new contract to stay with Cubs

 MESA, Ariz.
-(AP) -- Jake Arrieta is hopeful of receiving a contract extension with the Chicago Cubs before he becomes eligible for free agency after the 2017 season, yet he also realizes this could be his final year with the club if talks don't materialize.
+(AP) -- Jake Arrieta is hopeful of working out a new contract that would keep him with the Chicago Cubs before he becomes eligible for free agency after the 2017 season, yet he also realizes this could be his final year with the club if talks don't materialize.

 The ace right-hander and 2015 NL Cy Young Award winner landed a one-year deal for $15,637,500 last month to avoid salary arbitration.
-As the reigning World Series champions geared up for the first pitchers and catchers workout, Arrieta insisted Wednesday that his future isn't going to be something he allows to be a distraction at the start of spring training.
+As the reigning World Series champions geared up for the first pitchers and catchers workout, Arrieta insisted Wednesday at the start of spring training that he won't allow his future to be a distraction.

 ''I think there's an open dialogue there and I believe we will have talks.
 It's not my No. 1 priority,'' Arrieta said. ''I just wanted to focus on my health and coming into camp as well rested and in as good of shape as I possibly can.
 If we have those conversations, we'll sit down and hash some things out and see if we can get something worked out.
 If it happens, great, if not then I'll continue to move forward and take it day by day.''